East Pakistan football team

 The East Pakistan football team (পূর্ব পাকিস্তান ফুটবল দল) was a provincial team operated by the East Pakistan Sports Federation (EPSF) and represented East Pakistan in national and international matches from 1948 till the Independence of Bangladesh in 1971, which led to the eventual formation of the Bangladesh national football team.

 The team participated in the National Football Championship from 1948 to 1960, becoming champions in their final year, after which the EPSF began sending divisional teams to the tournament.
 East Pakistan won their maiden international trophy in 1970, the King Mahendra Cup in Kathmandu, Nepal, during which they also played their final competitive games, as the team was dissolved during the Bangladesh Liberation War.
 Apart from East Pakistanis, the team often included players from West Pakistan, who, at the time, participated in the Dhaka First Division League.
 This contributed significantly to their success.

 History

 The East Pakistan football team traces its origins back to 1948, when a team from the province of East Bengal was invited to take part in the inaugural Inter-Provincial Football Tournament, which would later be known as the National Football Championship.
-In 1951, the East Pakistan Sports Federation (EPSF), now known as the National Sports Council, was established, taking over as the province's primary sports body from the Dacca Sporting Association (DSA).
-Habibullah Bahar Chowdhury and Siddikur Rahman were the founding president and general secretary, respectively.
+In 1951, the East Pakistan Sports Federation (EPSF), now known as the National Sports Council, was merged with the East Pakistan Sports Association (EPSA) and began acting as the province's primary sports body.
+Habibullah Bahar Chowdhury and Siddikur Rahman served as the reintroduced organizations first president and general secretary, respectively.
 The East Pakistan football team became a provincial member under the EPSF, which formed teams to participate in the National Football Championship, exhibition games, and international invitation tournaments.